Hyeon-moGu/QueryKeeper/README.md

 By default, this annotation logs all executed SQL queries along with their parameters and execution times.
 If one or more expected counts (select, insert, etc.) are specified (i.e., ≥ 0), the test will fail if the actual counts don't match. <br>
 > All SQL queries including `SELECT NEXT VALUE FOR` (e.g. for sequences) are counted.  <br>

+### `@ExpectDuplicateQuery`
+Detects and fails if the same SQL query is executed multiple times with identical parameters.
+- **Parameters:**
+  - `max` *(optional, default: 0)* — Maximum number of allowed duplicate queries
+- **How it works:**
+  During test execution, QueryKeeper tracks each executed SQL statement along with its parameters.
+  If any identical query (including parameters) is executed more than once, it counts as a duplicate.
+  If the total number of duplicates exceeds the `max` value, the test fails.<br>
+> This is useful for detecting inefficient patterns such as repeated queries inside loops or accidental N+1 issues.<br>

 ### `@ExpectDetachedAccess`
 Detects unintended `LazyInitializationException` triggered by accessing lazy-loaded fields after the entity becomes detached.